afe-oliveira/raster-forge/docs/user-guide/gui/launching.rst

     rforge

-Alternatively, you can initiate the GUI from code execution by utilizing the :py:meth:`index <rforge.gui.gui>` function.
+Alternatively, you can initiate the GUI from code execution by utilizing the :py:meth:`index <rforge.gui.gui.gui>` function.